nako-ruru/httpcompression/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/CAFxX/httpcompression.svg)](https://pkg.go.dev/github.com/CAFxX/httpcompression)

-This is a small Go package which wraps HTTP handlers to transparently compress response bodies using zstd, brotli or gzip - for clients which support them.
+This is a small Go package which wraps HTTP handlers to transparently compress response bodies using zstd, brotli, gzip or deflate - for clients which support them.
 Although it's usually simpler to leave that to a reverse proxy (like nginx or Varnish), this package is useful when that is undesirable.
 In addition, this package allows users to extend it by plugging in third-party or custom compression encoders.